ydkhatri/UnifiedLogReader/README.md

 ## License
 MIT
+## Requirements
-## Requirements: 32 bit Python 2.7 with modules lz4, biplist and ipaddress
+32 bit Python 2.7 and the following modules
+* lz4
+* biplist
+* ipaddress

 The modules can easily be installed using `pip install lz4 biplist ipaddress`

 ## Usage